 What sites are blocked by web filters?

-In addition to the above content, ISPs also block child abuse and piracy sites.
+In addition to the above content ISPs also block child abuse and piracy sites.
 The Internet Watch Foundation (IWF) monitors for child abuse online and maintains a block list, while file sharing sites such as The Pirate Bay are blocked by court orders, along with proxy services designed to bypass the filters.
-Unlike other categories these illegal sites cannot be accessed by opting out of the filter.
+Unlike other categories these sites cannot be accessed by opting out of the filter.

 Web filter controversies

 The use of web filters in the UK has been extremely controversial.
 There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to, for example, clamp down on political dissent.
 And while the filters can be disabled right now there’s no rule that says this capability can't be withdrawn in the future.